-Behavioral food is one of the must-have items for backcountry tours, but what kind of behavioral food do snowy mountain professionals and backcountry guides bring with them when they go to the snowy mountains?
-This time, we asked him to tell us about his favorite behavioral foods that can be bought at convenience stores, with the condition that anyone can easily get them.
+One of the essential items for backcountry tours is "field rations," but what kind of field rations do snow mountain professionals and backcountry guides take with them into the snowy mountains?
+This time, we asked them to tell us their "favorite field rations that can be purchased at convenience stores," on the condition that they are easily accessible to everyone

-Needless to say, the importance of “active food”
+Needless to say, the importance of "field snacks"

-Behavioral food affects performance and safety when skiing and climbing in the backcountry.
-An essential item for safe and comfortable backcountry skiing and snowboarding.
-How is that?
-Let's check first.
+Snacks have an impact on your performance and safety when skiing and climbing in the backcountry.
+They're essential items for safe and comfortable backcountry skiing and snowboarding.
+Let's first find out why

-In the snowy mountains, the cold and exercise consume a lot of physical energy.
-Eating food that is easy to eat can help you efficiently replenish your energy and maintain your physical strength even in a short period of time. - Preventing Hypoglycemia
+In snowy mountains, the cold and exercise can consume a lot of energy.
+Easily eaten trail foods can help replenish energy efficiently and maintain strength even in a short amount of time. - Preventing Hypoglycemia:

-If your blood sugar levels drop due to spending long hours on snowy mountains or in extreme cold, your ability to concentrate and make decisions will deteriorate.
-It is an issue directly related to safety.
-It is necessary to replenish sugar through behavioral diets, prevent hypoglycemia, and ensure safety. - Emergency Preparedness
+When blood sugar levels drop due to long periods of activity in snowy mountains or extreme cold, concentration and judgment decline.
+This is a problem that directly affects safety.
+It is necessary to replenish sugar with snacks to prevent hypoglycemia and ensure safety. - emergency preparedness

 Onigiri

-I tried a lot of things, but in the end I settled on rice balls.
-If I put the rice in my backpack, it would freeze, so I wrap the warmed rice balls in insulation.
+I tried a lot of different things, but finally settled on rice balls.
+If I just put the rice in my backpack, it would freeze, so I wrap the warmed rice balls in insulation.

-When you come to Hokkaido, be sure to try Hot Chef's rice balls at Seicomart, Hokkaido's strongest convenience store! !
+If you come to Hokkaido, be sure to try the Hot Chef rice balls at Seico Mart, Hokkaido's best convenience store!!

 Reviewer